 - Are associated with other cancers.

-“Depending on the particular syndrome you have, you also may be at high risk for cancer in other organs, such as your stomach, bladder, skin, brain, uterus or liver,” says James Church, MD, a colorectal surgeon and expert in inherited colorectal cancer.
+“Depending on the particular syndrome you have, you also may be at high risk for cancer in other organs, such as your stomach, bladder, skin, brain, uterus or liver,” says David Liska, MD, a colorectal surgeon and expert in inherited colorectal cancer.

 Are you and your family at risk?
 Here’s how to know and what to do about it.

-The first clue that colorectal cancer could be inherited is when a younger person gets it.
+The first clue that colorectal cancer could be inherited is when someone younger, under the age of 50, gets it.

-“Whenever we see someone under age 50 with colon or rectal cancer, we refer them for genetic testing,” says Dr. Church.
+“Whenever we see someone under age 50 with colon or rectal cancer, we refer them for genetic testing,” says Dr. Liska.

-The next clue is a history of colorectal cancer in the family.
-Having a parent, sibling or child with the disease increases your own lifetime risk from about 5 to 15%.
-If the relative with cancer is younger than age 50, your risk is even higher.
+The next clue is a history of colorectal cancer in your family.
+Having a parent, sibling or child with the disease increases your own lifetime risk from about 5% to 15%.
+If your relative with cancer is younger than age 50, your risk is even higher.
 And if you have more than one first-degree relative with colon or rectal cancer, your risk rises even more.

-“A strong family history of colorectal cancer, or even precancerous polyps, may also be an indication for genetic testing,” says Dr. Church.
+“A strong family history of colorectal cancer, or even advanced precancerous polyps, may also be an indication for genetic testing,” notes Dr. Liska.

 Why genetic testing is important